akovacspentalog/Vanilla-Sudoku-A/README.md

 # Vanilla-Sudoku V3

-3. Create a backend API for the app adding features like login/number of sudoku resolved/ time taken/ fastes sudoku/ (use basic vanilla NodeJS server http service) What is package.json how ti import modules etc.
+3. Create a backend API for the app adding features like login/number of sudoku resolved/ time taken/ fastes sudoku/ (use basic vanilla NodeJS server http service) What is package.json how to import modules etc.

 # Vanilla-Sudoku V4